gordwilling/gordwilling.github.io/_posts/2020-03-09-optional-the-missing-manual-part-1.md

 ---
 March 18, 2020 marks the 6th anniversary of Java 8.
 A highlight of the release was the introduction Functional Programming concepts, like Lazy `Streams` and an `Optional` data type.
 Java's roadmap sees the functional trend continuing, so much that in three years, the way java is written will be fundamentally different.
 And better.

-Unfortunately, my experience over the past several years has indicated that few developers - spanning from novice to expert - are learning how to use these new features.
-In particular, `Optional` is not just a null-safe data object.
+Unfortunately, my experience over the past several years has indicated that few Java developers - spanning from novice to expert - understand the full implications of this data structure.
+In particular, `Optional` is not just a null-safe data type.
 It is Java opening the door to a fundamentally different way of computing.
 It is the first step in a long journey that the Java design team has embarked on, in its commitment to remain relevant.

 In this article I hope to demonstrate how to properly use the `Optional` type, and hopefully spark interest in this different way of thinking.